RAFALAMAO/hector-quadrotor-noetic/README.md

 4. Repeat step 2

-5. Run the simulation
-Run a simulation by executing a launch file in hector_quadrotor_gazebo package (only this works at the momment, but you can try the other ones):
+5. Run a simulation by executing a launch file in hector_quadrotor_gazebo package (only this works at the momment, but you can try the other ones):

 * `roslaunch hector_quadrotor_gazebo quadrotor_empty_world.launch`
 * `roslaunch hector_quadrotor_demo outdoor_flight_gazebo.launch`